 Middle (85 to 166 AUD):

 Some of the best mid-range accommodation can be found just outside of Perth.
 A great choice is the Caversham Bed & Breakfast who’s rooms also double up as a family suite!
 The accommodation itself is 4-star and past guests only have great things to say about the lovely staff.
-On the other side of town, the friendly hosts at Airbnb’s Jacaranda Hideaway will make you feel at home right away.
-As well as a spacious queen suite with kitchen access, you’ll also have access to a private swimming pool!
+On Airbnb, Swan Valley Studio is a wonderful place to stay if you want to be surrounded by nature.
+This private studio is spacious and has a balcony with a picturesque view of the Swan Valley.
+It is also close to all major wineries and other attractions.

 Budget (up to 85 AUD):